mozillascience/fellows-class-2016/teon/journal.md

 - Responded to some issues on GitHub
 - Identified academic conferences to submit to
 - Sent an email to Alex on thesis revisions

+## Nov 28, 2016
+- Video chat with Kirstie on potential project

+## Nov 30, 2016
+- Intro meeting with Kai at Spelman
+- Lunch meeting with Russ
+  - Sketched out my career goals (what I want to be when I grow up)
+- Wrote back to Jared about Bay Area chapter of SfN
+- Attended a town hall on diversity
+- Set up a call with Mike Ickowitz of ORAU
+- Started GOSH application
+- Reached out to BIDS about the docathon
+- Followed up on MNE coding sprint